JanEgner/local-reverse-geocoder/README.md

 Unify modification: Additionally, a parameter "language" may be used to retrieve a simple form (see below) of localized names.
 If no name is available in the required language, English is used as a default; if that is not available either, we deliver whatever can be find.
-The language parameter must be a lower-case, 2-letter ISO 639-1 language code (e.g. en, de, fr).
+The language parameter must be a lower-case, 2-letter ISO 639-1 language code (e.g. en, de, fr)

 Note: the "language" parameter is incompatible with the "maxResults" parameter and only supports one lat/long pair.
 If "language" is used, only the first result for the first lat/long pair is returned.